 Create Web Template

-Now follow the following steps to create web template:
+Now follow the following steps to create a web template:

-1. Under the Portals tab in Dynamics 365, select Web Templates.
+1. Under the Portals tab in Dynamics 365, click on Web Templates.

 2. Click create new.

-3. Enter in your Liquid code into the Web Template with your revised XML and save.
+3. Enter your Liquid code into the Web Template with your revised XML and save.